renpy/renpy/sphinx/source/keymap.rst

 be found `here <http://www.pygame.org/docs/ref/key.html>`_.

-Keyboard keysyms may be preceded by the prefixes "alt\_", "meta\_", "shift\_", or "noshift\_".
-The first three of these require the corresponding modifier key to be pressed.
-(Meta is present on Linux keyboards, and corresponds to the Command key on a Mac.) "noshift\_" requires that the shift key not be pressed.
+Keyboard keysyms may be preceded by the prefixes "alt\_", "meta\_", "shift\_", , "noshift\_", and "repeat\_" The first three of these require the corresponding modifier key to be pressed.
+(Meta is present on Linux keyboards, and corresponds to the Command key on a Mac.) "noshift\_" requires that the shift key not be pressed, and "repeat\_" is true if the key is a repeat.

 To change a binding, update the appropriate list in :var:`config.keymap`.
 The following code adds the 't' key to the list of keys that dismiss a say